stefmldk/CCCONIPHER/README.md

 ## Installation

-The easiest way to ensure installation of all dependencies required by CONIPHER is to install it via a Conda package into a separate environment.
+The easiest way to ensure installation of all dependencies is to install the original CONIPHER via Conda into a separate environment.
 Assuming you have mamba installed, run the command:
 ```
 mamba create -n conipher_c -c conda-forge -c bioconda conipher=2.2.0
 ```
-Next, activate the created environment and start R by typing R followed by enter.
+Next, activate the created environment and start R by typing R and pressing enter.
 Then, remove the original CONIPHER package and install the one from this repo:
 ```
 remove.packages("CONIPHER")
 library(devtools)